ibm-cloud-docs/vpc/manage-scc.md

 ---

 copyright:
-  years: 2020, 2021
+  years: 2020, 2022
-lastupdated: "2021-09-23"
+lastupdated: "2022-02-14"

-keywords: security and compliance for vpc, security for vpc, compliance for vpc,
+keywords: security and compliance for vpc, security for vpc, compliance for vpc

 subcollection: vpc